South India Textile Research Association: History

 Coimbatore became home to textile industry of South India by Independence.
 The textile industry in Coimbatore and Madras state along with the Ministry of Textiles planned on a modern textile research association.
 The foundation stone was laid on 25 December 1955 by Prime Minister of India, Pandit Jawaharlal Nehru and inaugurated by President of India Sarvepalli Radhakrishnan on 13 October 1958.
 The first chairman was R. K. Shanmugam Chettiar, also India's first Finance Minister.
 Padma Bhushan Kasturi Sreenivasan, who was the Director from 1955 till 1982 was instrumental in establishing SITRA as a major research institute and would later become chairman of National Textile Corporation.

 Location

 The institute is located on Avinashi Road, Peelamedu, Coimbatore near the Airport.

 Its surrounding area is known as Sitra or Chitra-a variation of its acronym.

 Administration

 The research center is governed by a Council of Administration consisting of member representatives of the Industry, Scientists and Government.

 Campus and facilities

-The campus is located on the Avinashi Road, Peelamedu, Coimbatore.
-It is a sprawling campus of about 32.5 acres, with a floor space of about 15,000 sq. m., The campus is equipped full range of sophisticated textile testing instruments and modern machines with textile testing, electronics and calibration laboratories, library.
-A pilot mill is located inside the campus to carry our real time simulation tests and research.
+The campus is located on the Avinashi Road, Peelamedu, Coimbatore, and is about 32.5 acres, with a floor space of about 15,000 sq. m.
+The campus is equipped with textile testing instruments and modern machines, with textile testing, electronics and calibration laboratories, and a library.
+A pilot mill is located inside the campus to carry out real-time simulations and research.
 The physical and chemical laboratories are accredited by NABL in accordance with the standard ISO/IEC 17025: 1999 General Requirements for the competence of Testing and Calibration laboratories.